Woody Woodpecker (2017 film): Critical response

 Reviews for the film were generally negative.
 On review aggregator website Rotten Tomatoes, the film has a 13% approval rating based on 8 reviews.
 Common Sense Media rated the film one out of five stars: "Inanely cruel villains, an unoriginal story, ham-handed performances, and reliance on farts and burps are the low lights of this awkward effort to bring back a less-than-engaging cartoon bird".
 Jodi Smith of entertainment website Pajiba gave the film a negative review: "If I was a super villain and I wanted to harm all of the children of the world, I would fund and release a movie like Woody Woodpecker".
 Conversely, Fernando Alvarez of the Argentine newspaper Clarín referred to the film as "... effective entertainment for a young audience..." in a positive review.

 Future

 Sequel and possible third installment

 A sequel, titled Woody Woodpecker Goes to Camp, was released on Netflix on April 12, 2024.
 The film was in development since September 2021.
 Filmed in Victoria, Australia, the film was directed by Jon Rosenbaum and produced by Jon Kuyper.

-In an interview with Jon Rosenbaum, he stated that there might be a third film in the franchise.
+In an interview with Rosenbaum, expressed hope for a third film in the franchise that would introduce Winnie Woodpecker.